Can You Get the Coronavirus Twice? The Answer Isn't So Clear-Cut

 It’s understandable that people are worried about getting a serious disease twice and requiring repeat hospitalizations and/or quarantine.
 While experts still don’t know a lot about COVID-19, they do have deeper knowledge of similar viral diseases.

 “In general, patients make antibodies to viruses and become immune to a repeat infection from the same virus,” explains Dr. Loghman-Adham.
-“So until an antibody test becomes available, we won’t know whether the patients reported from China and Japan had antibodies against the virus—and therefore were protected from re-infection—or whether they had a false-positive test.”

-Current testing for the coronavirus is based on polymerase chain reaction (PCR) amplification, which measures the number of copies of RNA (ribonucleic acid, a nucleic acid present in all living cells) the virus produces.
+Most current testing for the coronavirus is based on polymerase chain reaction (PCR) amplification, which measures the number of copies of RNA (ribonucleic acid, a nucleic acid present in all living cells) the virus produces.

 “The test can just confirm that viral RNA is present in large amounts, but this RNA can be a small piece of the viral RNA and thus unable to cause infection,” says Dr. Loghman-Adham.
 “The test would thus be ‘false positive,’ especially if the virus copy numbers are less than a certain threshold.”